 Christianity is practiced in Aruba along with many other religions including Islam, Buddhism, Hinduism, Judaism, and traditional religions.

 What are Their Needs?

 Like any nation, Aruba needs clear, accurate, and consistent presentation of the Bible for evangelism and instruction.
-Combating the depth and concentration of ritualism and superstition in the local culture will be an on-going struggle for any group seeking the spread God's good news.
+Combating the depth and concentration of ritualism and folk beliefs in the local culture will be an on-going struggle for any group seeking the spread God's good news.

 Pray that God will be active in revealing Himself to the Aruban people as well as throughout the world.

 Pray that workers will be sent to this field of opportunity.

 (1) Information used by permission of http://www.smithsonianmag.com/travel/destination-hunter/north-america/caribbean-atlantic/aruba/aruba-history-heritage.html